Texas governor appoints John Scott as interim attorney general after Paxton impeached

-AUSTIN, Texas (AP) — Gov. Greg Abbott on Wednesday appointed John Scott to temporarily serve as Texas' attorney general after the House of Representatives voted to impeach Ken Paxton, a Republican, over allegations of misconduct and crimes.
+AUSTIN, Texas (AP) — Gov. Greg Abbott on Wednesday picked a longtime ally who oversaw Texas' elections in 2022 to temporarily serve as attorney general following Republican Ken Paxton's historic impeachment on allegations of misconduct and crimes.

-The historic impeachment triggered Paxton's automatic suspension from office pending the outcome of a trial in the state Senate that could result in his permanent removal.
-The Senate has set the trial to begin no later than Aug.
+John Scott, who stepped down as Texas Secretary of State last year, takes over as the state's top lawyer on an interim basis while Paxton awaits a trial in the state Senate that could result in his permanent removal.
+The trial is set to begin no later than Aug.
 28.

-Scott, an attorney, has previously worked in the attorney general's office and recently served as Texas Secretary of State.
-Abbott appointed him as the state's chief elections officer in October 2021 and he served until December 2022, when he left the post before the state Senate would vote to confirm his appointment.
+Paxton was impeached last weekend by the Texas House of Representatives, triggering his immediate suspension from office.

-Abbott made the announcement in a statement that did not mention Paxton by name or comment on the accusations against him.
-The governor has been publicly silent about Paxton since the impeachment proceedings began last week.
+Abbott has kept silent about Paxton in the week since House Republicans began impeachment proceedings.
+The governor announced Scott's appointment in a statement that did not mention Paxton or comment on the accusations against him.

 “John Scott has the background and experience needed to step in as a short-term interim Attorney General during the time the Attorney General has been suspended from duty,” Abbott said.